-Many feel franchise systems can provide assistance in these complicated areas.
-The reality is most franchisors are in a very different business than their franchisees are in.
+Many feel franchise systems can provide assistance in these difficult areas.
+The reality is most franchisors are in a very different business than their franchisees.
 The business of running a franchised unit is extremely different that running a franchise system.
 Many of the franchisor’s employees including the C-Suite level have never operated a franchised unit.
 Most C-Suite’s change every 5-7 years.
 The institutional memory is lost to the franchisor but remains with the franchisees that tend to be in the system longer that many of the employees of the franchisor.

-The reality is franchisors are in a different business and have a totally different set of challenges that are not a part of running a franchised unit.
+The reality is franchisors are in a different business and have an entirely different set of challenges that are not a part of running a franchised unit.

 Independent Franchisee Associations (IndFA) typically form from the imbalance in the relationship.
 A single unit franchisee may have a difficult time changing the status quo on their own.
-Many of the multi-unit franchisees feels they have different needs yet they also have the same serious concerns for their investment because of the way onerous franchise agreements are.
+Many of the multi-unit franchisees feel they have different needs, yet they also have the same serious concerns about their investment because of the way onerous franchise agreements are.

 Most IndFA’s talk about creating one voice, creating more leverage in negotiations, developing resources to defend franchisee from predatory franchisor practices.
 Franchisees typically don’t have the knowledge on how to set-up an IndFA.
 Some franchisees were members of a union so they understand that 1+1=3, and the unions empower workers to act as one they could do the same for franchisees.
 But most franchisees come from the corporate world and have little experience running a small business.